cresset-template/cresset/README.md

 3. PyTorch source builds require a corresponding `magma-cudaXXX` package in the PyTorch anaconda channel.
 CUDA 11.4.x is not available as `magma-cuda114` is unavailable.
-Nor can new versions of CUDA be used until a `magma` package is published.
+Neither can new versions of CUDA be used until a `magma` package is published.

 4. If the build fails during `git clone`, simply try `make rebuild` again.
 Most of the build will be cached.
 Failure is probably due to networking issues during installation.